-- Should the Notice issued on December 6, 2018, be cancelled? - Should the Notice issued on November 27, 2018, be cancelled? - If not, is the Landlord entitled to an order of possession?
+• Should the Notice issued on December 6, 2018, be cancelled?

+- If not, is the Landlord entitled to an order of possession? - Should the Landlords' right to enter the rental unit be suspended or have set conditions? - Should the Landlords be Ordered to comply with the Act?